skipto-landmarks-headings/page-script-5/README.md

 * `actionShowAllHeadingsAriaLabel`
 * `actionShowSelectedLandmarksAriaLabel`
 * `actionShowAllLandmarksAriaLabel`
+* `buttonTitle`
+* `buttonTitleAccesskey`
+* `containerElement`
+* `containerRole`

 ## Example Settings

-If have different requirements for your website and include other heading levels as well as ARIA landmarks, you will need to provide a Javascript object containing the necessary configuration parameters.
+You can custiomize SkipTo to the features of your website by using a configuration object.
 The following is a sample configuration:

 ```html
 <script>